zafileo23/squad-builder/README.md

 - Host on Vercel for free

 - Future:
+    - Responsiveness and general sizing issues
+        - Overflow issue when stacking (ie. on mobile as well)
+        - Field card width
     - Editable numbers (had this working; not sure what happened)
     - Saving session state locally
     - Editable lineup name